About me — a Horley therapist

 Registered member of BACP – British Association for Counselling and Psychotherapy

-I've continued my studies to a higher level to train as a psychotherapist and I'm in my final year of a MSc Psychotherapy UKCP registered course at Brighton University.
-Within this masters course, a module in systemic family therapy has led me to train with Relate as a couples therapist.
+I've continued my studies to doctoral level to train as a Counselling Psychologist and have completed a training with Relate as a couples counsellor.
 As most therapists find, training is ongoing and there are always new areas to learn about and be fascinated by!

 Clinical Practice – depression, infertility and other areas

 Through the years I've learned to adapt my work to what my clients will find most useful.
 Sometimes this is open-ended therapy, where we go on meeting until it seems right and comfortable for you to stop.
 I trained in open-ended therapy in Brighton.
 I saw people there about many different issues; depression and anxiety, trauma, substance misuse, worries about body image and bullying.
-I now work privately with long term clients at clinics in Crawley and Horley and being part of my client’s progress is incredibly rewarding.
+I now work privately with clients at Worth Corner Business Centre in Crawley and being part of my client’s progress is incredibly rewarding.

 I also offer time-limited therapy.
-I work at the NHS Brighton and Hove Wellbeing Service, where I provide short-term psychodynamic therapy over a period of eight to ten weeks.
+I worked in the NHS in Hove for four years where I provided short-term psychodynamic therapy over a period of eight to ten weeks.
 In private practice, time-limited work can be aimed at achieving a certain goal.
 My Counselling page talks more about what psychodynamic therapy is and how time-limited therapy works.

 Special interests in counselling